Through the Glass Darkly: An Archaeological Pub Crawl of England

 - Meals and overnights in traditional British pubs and inns

-NOTE: This can be your own tour on your desired dates with a minimum of five friends.
+NOTE: This can be your own tour on your desired dates with a minimum of three friends.

 (click to enlarge)